CuppaLabs/angular-fan-menu/README.md

                       OR

-- Download the .zip folder from this repository
+- `Clone` this repository and setup with the below instructions.

 ### Usage